webhintio/hint/packages/hint-ssllabs/README.md

 }
 ```

 SSL Labs’ scanner also allows some configuration.
-By default the one
+By default, the one
 used is:

 ```json